rickkas7/PublishQueuePosixRK/README.md

 ## Version History

+### 0.0.5 (2022-10-06)

+- I believe I fixed a situation where getCanSleep() can return true during the waitAfterConnect period after connecting even though there are events in the queue.

 ### 0.0.4 (2022-06-21)

 - When setPausePublishing(false), set the canSleep flag to false if there are events in the queue